Tools for Entrepreneurs

 (the platform…or “bones”)

-I use the WordPress platform for the “bones” of my website.
+We use the WordPress platform for the “bones” of the website.
 There is a bit of a learning curve, but it’s worth it because if you start with more basic sites (like Wix or Weebly), you’ll likely outgrow them and then have the headache of moving your site over to WordPress at some point anyway.
 WordPress has the most options and customizability of any platform, and it has the strongest integrations with other tools you’ll want to use to market your business.
-I recommend that you start here, rather than prolonging the inevitable by using another platform that you’re likely to outgrow.
+We recommend that you start here, rather than prolonging the inevitable by using another platform that you’re likely to outgrow.

 Astra Pro